A new fad may have you wondering whether your diet is healthy…or even safe. Here’s the real deal.

 The exception: some slow cookers and some casseroles may not reach temperatures high enough to break down all the lectins in raw beans.
 That can lead to lectin toxicity, especially with red kidney beans.
 The resulting nausea, vomiting, and diarrhea can last for several hours.

 To be safe, soak dry beans in water for at least five hours, pour off the water, and boil briskly in fresh water for at least 10 minutes.
 Then finish cooking them on the stove or in a slow cooker.
 Canned beans are already cooked.

 Don’t let lectins scare you away.
 “Some of the healthiest populations around the world eat the most beans and whole grains,” says Jenkins.

-The information in this post first appeared in Nutrition Action Healthletter in December 2017.
+The information in this post first appeared in the December 2017 issue of Nutrition Action Healthletter.

 Find this article interesting and useful?